Dynamic Latent Class Structural Equation Modeling: A Hands-On Tutorial for Modeling Intensive Longitudinal Data: Modeling Strategy and Background Information for the Tutorial

 \subsection{Analysis}

-All analyses were conducted using R \cite{RCoreTeam2021} as the programming language, with the corresponding R scripts for each section available on GitHub.
-The models were specified using JAGS \cite{plummer2003} and the package R2jags \cite{r2jags} \footnote{We will not provide details on general Bayesian modeling, which can be found in references such as \citet{mcelreath} or \citet{gelmanbook}.}.
-In the main text, we provide JAGS code and the results obtained from it, as its syntax is more straightforward, particularly for the state-switching model with DLCSEM.
+All analyses were conducted in R \chg{\cite{Rlanguage}} with models specified in JAGS \cite{Plummer2003}. \chg{JAGS is a well-maintained, open-source software with a concise and expressive syntax that integrates seamlessly with R and runs reliably across platforms, providing a free and accessible alternative to licensed software such as Mplus \cite{Muthen1998mplus}.}

-Each model was run with four chains.
-We obtained a total of 20,000 posterior samples (10,000 iterations per chain, with 5,000 discarded as burn-in).\footnote{Although longer chains can improve convergence in complex DLCSEM models, we prioritize computational efficiency for this tutorial.} Convergence was checked for each model using the R-hat statistic \cite{GelmanRubin1992, BrooksGelman1998} as well as the effective sample size and by checking the mixing with the appropriate plots (density and trace plots).
+\chg{We rely on a Bayesian approach primarily because it allows convenient specification of models through their full set of conditional distributions \citep[see Appendix~B of][for details in the DSEM context]{Asparouhov2018}, which have long been established in the literature \cite{Arminger1998} and can be directly implemented in a Gibbs sampler \cite{Gelfand1990}, the core sampling mechanism of the Monte Carlo Markov Chain (MCMC) algorithm used by JAGS.
+By contrast, a frequentist implementation would require constructing a high-dimensional joint likelihood, which is analytically challenging and often impractical for novel model extensions \cite{Asparouhov2018}.}

-Priors were selected as weakly informative priors cf.\cite{Kelava2019}.
-We will introduce specific priors for newly introduced parameters in the corresponding section, and use the same priors throughout the remaining sections if not specified otherwise.
+\chg{The Bayesian framework also allows prior knowledge to be incorporated transparently and coherently.
+Priors enable researchers to integrate existing evidence, encode theoretical expectations, and express uncertainty.
+Throughout this tutorial, we use weakly informative priors in line with \citet{Kelava2019} unless otherwise specified.
+Priors for newly introduced parameters are described in the corresponding section and retained for the remaining models unless noted.
+A detailed discussion of prior choices, especially with regard to sample size and convergence, is provided in Appendix~\ref{app:convergence}.}

-Throughout the analyses with longitudinal models, except for the illustration 6, we will make the simplifying assumptions of measurement invariance across patients and time points.
-In addition we assume homoskedasticity across time as well as equal distances between sessions.
+\chg{We ran each model with four chains, drawing a total of 20{,}000 posterior samples (10{,}000 iterations per chain, with the first 5{,}000 discarded as burn-in) prioritising computational efficiency over precision.
+Convergence was assessed using the $\hat{R}$ statistic \cite{GelmanRubin1992, BrooksGelman1998}, effective sample sizes, and visual inspection of trace and density plots.}

-While these assumptions can be tested and incorporated in the models, it goes beyond what we wanted to illustrate in this tutorial.
+\chg{Concerning model structure, we assume equal time intervals and impose homoskedasticity and measurement invariance, unless stated otherwise.
+These assumptions are revisited in the final discussion.}